Behind the doors of Hà Nội9 min read

 Behind the doors

 One thing I know about doors is never to be deceived by their appearance.
-Some shiny doors, just like the grin of a traitor, can lure you into darkness, while others – neglected and dusty – may hide a buffet of surprises.
+Some shiny doors, just like the grin of a traitor, can lure you into darkness.
+Other – neglected and dusty – may hide a buffet of surprises.
 It is behind those shabby doors that I find the gems of the city – art galleries, cafes, libraries and craft shops.
 I best explored the depths of my productivity at Tranquil Books & Coffee and Manzi Art Space.

 Some doors were waiting for me wide open like that of VietClimb.
 Others, were tucked in small streets, hidden from the muggles and opened only if I knew the magic spell.